pingcap/docs/dev/reference/garbage-collection/configuration.md

 ## `tikv_gc_life_time`

 - The time limit during which data is retained for each GC, in the format of Go Duration.
 When a GC happens, the current time minus this value is the safe point.
-The value must be greater than or equal to 10 minutes.
+The value must be greater than [`max-txn-time-use`](/reference/configuration/tidb-server/configuration-file#max-txn-time-use) in the TiDB configuration by at least 10 seconds, and must be greater than or equal to 10 minutes.
 - Default: `"10m0s"`

     > **Note:**